KczBen/rs-linux-autoconnect/README.md

 `RS_PHYS_OUTPUT_L` Left port of the output device\
 `RS_PHYS_OUTPUT_R` Right port of the output device

+To help you figure out the names of your audio ports, a log file `jack_shim_debug.log` is generated your current working directory.
+For Rocksmith on Steam, this will be the game directory `steamapps/common/Rocksmith2014`

 The shim can be used with any* JACK application, provided it has only two input and two output ports.
 For this, the following additional environment variables are available:

 **The below variables do not need to be set for Rocksmith 2014.**